marcpybus/var-node/README.md

 - Access to the front-end is controlled by nginx's "HTTP Basic Authentication" directive and communication is SSL encrypted.
 - Requested variants are normalized and validated on the fly (`bcftools norm --check_ref`) and then forwarded to all configured nodes.
 - Ensembl's VEP (`ensembl-vep/vep`) is used to annotate the effect and consequence of the queried variant on genes, transcripts and proteins.
 Results are also displayed on-the-fly in the front-end.
-- If requested, variant liftover will be performed on-the-fly with bcftools (`bcftools +liftover`) using Ensembl chain files.
+- If requested, variant liftover can be performed on-the-fly with bcftools (`bcftools +liftover`) using Ensembl chain files.
 - Incoming variant requests from external nodes have to be routed to port 5000 of the server hosting the Docker setup.
-Server SSL encryption is carried out using a certificate signed by the Network’s Own CA Root Certificate.
-Client must also provide a SSL certificate also signed by the Network’s Own CA Root Certificate. **nginx** can then verify client's certificate and redirect the request to the variant-server container.
+Server SSL encryption is carried out using a certificate signed by the Network’s Own CA Certificate.
+Client must also provide a SSL certificate also signed by the Network’s Own CA Certificate. **nginx** can then verify client's certificate and redirect the request to the variant-server container.
 This setup ensures dedicated two-way SSL encryption and authentication between communicating nodes.

 ![var-node-schema-2](https://github.com/marcpybus/var-node/assets/12168869/c617ee5e-aff9-4267-901c-c43a721c8bbd)